nigelrue/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Establish a senior administrator position with appropriate role-based access control privileges and permissions.
+- Establish a senior administrator position with appropriate role-based access control to privileges and permissions.
 - Implement a new department for system administrators.
 - Configure one team responsible for level II support issues.
 - Create three agents with distinct roles and permissions based on their job requirements.